clonedapple/2021Fall_finals/README.md

 1) Movie ratings have become less stringent about explicit (nudity, violence, language) content in movies.
 2) Music culture has become increasingly obscene over time.
         <ul>
-        <li>a.
-Music lyrics contain a lot more profanity in recent years.
+        <li> Music lyrics contain a lot more profanity in recent years.
-        <li>b.
-Songs genres with more explicit content have seen an increase in popularity over the recent years.
+        <li> Songs genres with more explicit content have seen an increase in popularity over the recent years.
         </ul>
 The MPAA rates every movie on a discrete scale (G, PG, PG-13, R, NC-17).
 We want to see if over the years these ratings have become less stringent.
 That is, does a modern movie contain more explicit content as compared to a similarly rated movie from the past.